unshiftio/liferaft/raft.md

 In this inequality `broadcastTime` is the average time it takes a server to send RPCs in parallel to every server in the cluster and receive their responses;
-`electionTimeout` is the election timeout described in Section 5.2; and `MTBF` is the average time between failures for a single server.
+`electionTimeout` is the election timeout described in [Section 5.2][5.2]; and `MTBF` is the average time between failures for a single server.
 The broadcast time should be an order of magnitude less than the election timeout so that leaders can reliably send the heartbeat messages required to keep followers from starting elections; given the randomized approach used for election timeouts, this inequality also makes split votes unlikely.
 The election timeout should be a few orders of magnitude less than MTBF so that the system makes steady